 I am a researcher, entrepreneur, clinical psychologist, and psychotherapy trainer in Portland, Oregon.

-Research and writing background: I have been conducting research on shame, self-criticism, stigma, and the interpersonal functions of emotion, particularly in the context of addiction, since 2002.
-More recently I have become involved in research in psychedelic science and MDMA-assisted therapy and planning what is likely to be the first clinical trial of MDMA-assisted psychotherapy in the Pacific NW.
-I have been a co-investigator, consultant, therapist, and trainer on grants funded by the National Institutes of Health.
-I have also published on the training and dissemination of evidence-based therapies and numerous longitudinal, cross-sectional, and intervention studies including the first randomized trial of an intervention focused on helping people with shame in addiction (in the Journal of Consulting and Clinical Psychology).
+Research and writing background: I have been conducting research on shame, self-criticism, stigma, and the interpersonal functions of emotion since 2002.
+I have been involved in research in psychedelic science and MDMA-assisted therapy since 2018 and am conducting one of the first clinical trials of MDMA-assisted psychotherapy in the Pacific NW.
+I have been a co-investigator, consultant, therapist, and trainer on grants funded by the National Institutes of Health and am a cofounder of the Open Psychedelic Evaluation Nexus, which is formed to evaluate the quality of state legal psilocybin services.
+I have also published on the training and dissemination of evidence-based therapies and numerous longitudinal, cross-sectional, and intervention studies including the first randomized trial of an intervention focused on helping people with shame in addiction.
 I have also been an investigator on studies of mindfulness-based relapse prevention and emotion-focused therapy.
 I am co-author of two books on ACT: Learning Acceptance and Commitment Therapy, one of the best-selling ACT books for therapists, and Values in Therapy: A Clinician’s Guide to Helping Clients Explore Values, Increase Psychological Flexibility, and Live a More Meaningful Life with Dr. Jenna LeJeune.
 You can see a full list of my chapters and articles here and my books here.

 Psychotherapy Training Background: Since 1998, I have studied Acceptance and Commitment Therapy (ACT) including 4 years as an early career professional working with Steve Hayes at the University of Nevada, Reno.
 I am a peer-reviewed ACT trainer, former chair of the ACT Training Committee, and former president of the Association for Contextual Behavioral Science.
-I have also received intensive training in Radically Open Dialectical Behavior Therapy and conduct research on its mechanisms of action.
+I have also received intensive training in Radically Open Dialectical Behavior Therapy and emotion-focused therapy.

 Training Services: I provide training through portlandpsychotherapytraining.com on a variety of topics, including through our seminar series, Therapy and Research in Psychedelic Science (TRIPS).